NeoTRAN001/machinelearning-az/README.md

-# Machinelearning A - Z
+# Machine learning A - Z
 Scripts Machine Learning A-Z

 ### With Python and R